lrperlmu/transparency_analysis/analysis_plans/analysis_plans.md

 ###Implementation

-One easy way to implement the analyses described below is to use the `R` computing language and the package `lme4` and `lmerTest`.
+One easy way to implement the analyses described below is to use the `R` computing language and the packages `lme4` and `car`.
 This combination of software allows models to be specified concisely in *formula syntax*.
 There is a whole separate document (in progress) laying out the implementation.

 ###Data setup